 ACH Debit vs. ACH Credit

-The Automated Clearing House (ACH) network links more than 25,000 banking institutions around the country and enables the electronic transfer of funds between accounts.
+The Automated Clearing House (ACH) network links more than 25,000 banking institutions nationwide and enables the electronic transfer of funds between accounts.
 Businesses can accept ACH credit and debit transfers.

+We need to know both accounts before we get into the details of ACH Debit vs. ACH Credit.
 ACH credits account for about 40% of all payments in the USA.
-The total is increasing as more employers choose to reimburse their employees for their direct deposits.
-Direct deposit and ACH credit are used by 82% of US employees, up from 74% in 2011.
+The total is increasing as more employers reimburse their employees for their direct deposits.
+82% of US employees use direct deposit and ACH credit, up from 74% in 2011.
 Employees prefer ACH over checks because, according to a questionnaire by NACHA, it offers them faster access to funds, costs nothing, and is a more practical solution.

-The sender of funds (often a bank) initiates an ACH credit transaction, while the receiver initiates an ACH debit transaction where the bank receives a payment request from the payee and subsequently sends out the money on demand.
+The sender of funds (often a bank) initiates an ACH credit transaction, while the receiver initiates an ACH debit transaction, in which the bank receives a payment request from the payee and subsequently sends the money on demand.
 Each type of transaction has a purpose, depending on your payment requirements.

-Much of the money movement today, from wages to bills, is dependent on ACH credit.
+Much of the money movement today, from wages to bills, depends on ACH credit.
 As NACHA’s Same-Day ACH target takes shape in the next two years, ACH transactions will become significantly more efficient, convenient, and perhaps more popular.

 An ACH credit transfers money from one account to another.
-In other words, the client initiates the transfer of money to the merchant or other recipient.
-For instance, if a person pays for things with one’s bank account, the money that moves through is an ACH credit.
+In other words, the client initiates the money transfer to the merchant or other recipient.
+For instance, if someone pays for things with one’s bank account, the money that moves through is an ACH credit.

-ACH debit is another transfer option that entails a withdrawal from a financial account for handling payment efforts.
-In this process, a customer allows the retailer to deduct payment from the customer’s account whenever due.
-For instance, an ACH debit works when a person makes a recurring monthly payment for a hypothecary bill, and his bank account is debited automatically.
+ACH debit is another transfer option that enables a withdrawal from a financial account to handle payment efforts.
+In this process, a customer allows the retailer to deduct payment from the customer’s account whenever it is due.
+For instance, an ACH debit works when a person makes a recurring monthly payment for a bill, and his bank account is debited automatically.

 How Do You Use ACH Debit?

-The payee begins a withdrawal from the ACH.
-The payee commences the process by requesting the Automated Clearing House to withdraw money from one’s account.
-The clearing house manages everything from the outgoing account to incoming account payments.
+The payee begins a withdrawal from the ACH by requesting the Automated Clearing House to withdraw money from one’s account.
+The clearinghouse manages everything from outgoing account payments to incoming account payments.
 All you need to conduct a transaction is account information for both bank accounts.

 How Does ACH Credit Work?